txstate-etc/react-mutable-stores/README.md

 ```
 ### useDerivedStore
 Frequently, individual components only need to subscribe to a small portion of a store.
-If you've used Redux, it has the `useSelector` hook to deal with this.
+If you've used Redux toolkit, it has the `useSelector` hook to deal with this.
 This library
 uses the concept of a derived store instead.

 A derived store is a store that derives its state from another store. useDerivedStore